-Because the AWS is a sample survey, sampling weights are applied to individual respondents according to the number of units in the population that they represent.
+Because the Agricultural Water Survey is a sample survey, sampling weights are applied to individual respondents according to the number of units in the population that they represent.
 The initial or design weights are calculated based on the probability of the unit being selected for the sample.
 As with all surveys there is non-response, so an adjustment is made to the weights of the respondents to account for the non-responding units.
-Units with very high water use that are considered to be unique are assigned a weight of one.
+Units with very high water use that are considered to be unique are assigned a weight of 1.
 In order to estimate a characteristic for the entire population, this final weight is multiplied by the response value and summed up over the entire population.
 Direct variance estimation is used to measure the precision of the estimate.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.